cs-education/sysbuild/CONTRIBUTING.md

 * When feasible, default color palettes should comply with [WCAG color contrast guidelines](http://www.w3.org/TR/WCAG20/#visual-audio-contrast).

-### JS
+### JavaScript
 * We use [JSHint](http://jshint.com/about/) to detect errors and potential problems in JavaScript code.
 Use `grunt jshint` to run JSHint on your code.
 The file [.jshintrc](.jshintrc) contains the configuration used for JSHint.

-  JSHint errors can be suppressed when necessary.
+* [JSHint can be suppressed](http://jshint.com/docs/#inline-configuration) in particular parts of code when necessary.
+  Use this sparingly, though.

 * We use [JSCS](http://jscs.info/) for code style linting.
 Use `grunt jscs` to run JSCS on your code.
   The file [.jscsrc](.jscsrc) contains the configuration used for JSCS.
 Currently we use